Cynch is committed to protecting and securing your personal and business information.

 Accordingly, we have systems in place to ensure our online dealings with you are as secure as your dealings with us in person, or on the telephone.

 In those instances where we secure your personal information in transit to us and upon receipt, we use the industry standard encryption software, Secured Socket Layer (SSL) 256 bit encryption.
 The URL in your browser will change to "HTTPS" instead of "HTTP" when this security feature is invoked.
-Your browser may also display a lock symbol on its bottom task bar line to indicate this secure transmission is in place.
+Your browser may also display a lock symbol address bar to indicate this secure transmission is in place.

 Information collected on this website